 50+ minutes podium time with string quartet/piano

-45+ minutes minimum of combined podium time with both string quartet/piano and full orchestra depending on the number of accepted applicants.
+45+ minutes minimum of combined podium time with string quartet, piano and full orchestra depending on the number of accepted applicants.

 Auditor - In Person - $100/day or $500/week (M-F)